 Squat 'Til You Drop

 There’s nothing like that first run of the season when you think you might die from the burning in your quads.
-But what if you could head that off by actually training this year and going into ski season strong?
-After all, it’s nearly November: things are frosty and days are getting noticeably shorter, and you’re not quite skiing yet.
-Might as well spend that time in the gym strengthening, or maybe at home with the weights with the latest ski flick on.
+But what if you could head that off by training and going into ski season strong?
+After all, once fall arrives and things are frosty, days are getting noticeably shorter, you might as well spend that time in the gym strengthening, or maybe at home with weights and the latest ski flick on.
 (We humbly recommend Children of the Columbia by Sherpas Cinema; in addition to being a rad story with incredible skiing, it was filmed here at Mica).

-Here’s our suggestions for a workout plan to make you so strong as to leave your fellow skiers in your sweet powder wake:
+Here’s our suggestions for a workout plan to make you so strong you'll (likely) leave your fellow skiers in your sweet powder wake:

 These might be the best exercise possible for building up endurance for burning quads on sustained ski runs.

 Classic for developing leg strength.
 We all know how to do these.

 Like a squat, but with a quick jump out of the sitting position.
 This fires into your glutes more, and the explosive movement helps with transitioning between turns.